KarlJosephKumar/Cub3d/README.md

 Keys:

-W key to move forward
+W key to move forward;

-A key to strafe left
+A key to strafe left;

-S key to move backwards
+S key to move backwards;

-D key to stafe right
+D key to stafe right;

 Left and right arrow to turn left and right.